habitat-sh/habitat/components/builder-protocol/README.md

 Definitions for network protocol messages and serialization implementations for builder servers

-# Adding a New Protocol
+# Adding a new message or protocol

 * If you are adding a message to an existing protocol, find that protocol in the [protocols directory](/protocols)
 * If you are adding a brand new protocol, add the new protocol as your_protocol.proto in the [protocols directory](/protocols)